International Wind- and Watermill Museum: Lady Devorgilla, a Scottish windmill

 The Lady Devorgilla mill is not located on the museum site itself, but within eyeshot of the museum on a lake on the edge of the town centre.
 It acts as a romantic backdrop for marriages and belongs to the town of Gifhorn.
 It is a replica of a Scottish windmill on Corbey Hill and dates to 1790.
 The original stands in Gifhorn's Scottish partner town of Dumfries.

 The Russian stave church

 The 27-metre-high stave church on the museum site with its eight gilded domes is a replica of the wooden Russian Orthodox church dedicated to Saint Nicholas.
 The Muscovite patriarch, Alexy II, formerly head of 100 million Russian Orthodox Christians, opened it in 1995.
 In the church there is an exhibition with liturgical artefacts (icons, oil lamps, candlesticks, vestments, embroidery, fonts and bibles) from the Moscow patriarchate.
 There is an additional charge for visiting the interior of this impressive, cathedral-like building, decorated with iconic paintings.
-The original was built in 1765 as a Transfiguration of Christ Church (Christi-Verklärungskirche) in the central Russian village of Kosljatjewo.
+The original was built in 1765 as a Transfiguration of Christ Church (Christi-Verklärungskirche) in the central Russian village of Kozlyatyevo (current name Polyany), Vladimir Oblast (now in Wooden Architecture Museum, Suzdal).